26 Old-Time Compliments We Wish Would Come Back

 In the late 1800s, “bricky” meant someone was strong, brave, and fearless—like a brick.
 We may not have the same reverence for building materials that they did back then but it does sound like something we’d want to be!
 You could also substitute “plucky” for a similar compliment.

 Smart and savvy have always been compliments but if you wanted to say that in the early 1900s, you would use this strange “society” word.
-If you want a compliment that’s really different, add this to the list of 27 compliments you haven’t been giving but should.

 “Baby, you’re the ginchiest!”